 If you are interested in swapping your home with another tenant, we can help you.
 Cairn tenants can swap houses with another Cairn tenant or a tenant from a different landlord.
-You must receive written permission from us before you are able to exchange your home (you can find an application form on our website).
+You must receive written permission from us before you are able to exchange your home.
 You can find out more information in our Exchanging Your Home leaflet, on our website or by contacting us.